-With polished, elegant vocalism and committed dramatic portrayals on-stage, American mezzo-soprano JAMIE VAN EYCK appeals to audiences and critics alike as a compelling artist in opera and concert.
-This season, she sings Rosie Chayney in The Manchurian Candidate for Austin Opera, and Ariodante in Handel’s Ariodante at National Sawdust in New York City, with director R. B. Schlather.
-She sings Dido and the Sorceress in Dido and Aeneas on tour with the Mark Morris Dance Group, and scenes from The Crucible and The Turn of the Screw for the Institute for Women Conductors with Nicole Paiement for the Dallas Opera.
-She sings excerpts from new operas on Fort Worth Opera’s Frontier’s Showcase, and covers the role of Jacqueline Kennedy in Fort Worth Opera’s world premiere of JFK, by David T. Little and Royce Vavrek.
+With polished, elegant vocalism and committed dramatic portrayals on-stage, mezzo-soprano JAMIE VAN EYCK appeals to audiences and critics alike as a compelling artist in opera and concert.
+This season, she sings concerts with the Lexington Philharmonic, the Wisconsin Chamber Orchestra, and gives recitals for Baylor University, William Paterson University, and Juilliard.
+She is the Soprano II soloist in Bach’s Mass in B Minor with the American Bach Soloists Festival.
+She recently sang the role of Rosie Chayney in The Manchurian Candidate for Austin Opera, and Ariodante in Handel’s Ariodante at National Sawdust in New York City, with director R. B. Schlather.
+She sang Dido and the Sorceress in Dido and Aeneas on tour with the Mark Morris Dance Group, and performed scenes from The Crucible and The Turn of the Screw for the Institute for Women Conductors with Nicole Paiement for the Dallas Opera.
+She sang excerpts from new operas on Fort Worth Opera’s Frontier’s Showcase, and covered the role of Jacqueline Kennedy in Fort Worth Opera’s world premiere of JFK, by David T. Little and Royce Vavrek.

 Jamie made her debut with Arizona Opera as Cherubino in Le Nozze di Figaro, earning praise from Opera Today for “singing her arias with polished tones and bringing the audience thoughts of first love.”
 Jamie has also sung the role for the Bar Harbor Music Festival and Opera Theater of St. Louis.
 In concert, she has performed Mahler’s Symphony No. 2 with the American Symphony Orchestra and Madison Symphony, and Handel’s Messiah with the Phoenix Symphony, Colorado Symphony, and Utah Symphony.
 She recently made her New York City solo recital debut with pianist Jocelyn Dueck at The National Opera Center.
 Recent festival appearances include concerts for California’s Ojai Festival and Ojai North, Dido in Dido and Aeneas for Moscow’s Golden Mask Festival, and recitals for the Grahamstown and FynArts Festivals in South Africa.